Role of Acoustic Phonon Transport in Near- to Asperity-Contact Heat Transfer

-In order to consistently describe the thermal and force interactions around contact, we define the tip-nanoheater gap ($d$) as the distance between the mean lines of the flattened Si tip and Pt nanoheater surface profiles (Fig. \ref{Fig:Exp}a).
-The nominal surfaces of the flattened tips and nanoheaters used for this study have peak roughness of 0.86$\pm$0.01 nm and 5.0$\pm$0.1 nm, respectively, within a 98\% confidence interval (see Methods).
-The bulk-contact (BC) regime is then defined as $d\le0$, where the majority of Pt surface asperities are in solid contact with the Si surface (Fig. \ref{Fig:Exp}b).
-The near-contact (NC) regime is where $d$ is larger than the surface roughness (i.e., $d \gtrsim$ 5.2 nm) to ensure no contact between surface asperities.
-The asperity-contact (AC) regime resides between the BC and NC regimes (i.e., $0 < d \lesssim$ 5.2 nm).
-Fig. \ref{Fig:Exp}c shows the $T_{\mathrm{NT}}$ trace as the nanoheater is approached to the Si tip ($T_{\mathrm{tip}} \approx 295 \ \mathrm{K}$: see Supplementary Section 4).
-The approaching speed of the sample stage is 0.75 nm/s to provide sufficient time to stabilize $T_{\mathrm{NT}}$ at 467.13 K within $\pm$50 mK accuracy.
-The $T_{\mathrm{NT}}$ signal drops at a point where the feedback controller cannot follow the abrupt increase of heat transfer through the bulk-contacted Si-Pt interfaces.
-The onset of the BC point can also be determined by observing the $\Delta f$ signal of the QTF (Fig. \ref{Fig:Exp}d).
-While $\Delta f$ monotonically increases as the nanoheater approaches the tip, its \textit{z}-derivative in the inset clearly shows a drastic drop at the thermally determined BC point.
-The concurrent thermal and mechanical signal changes indicate that BC can be unambiguously determined as a reference point for the tip-nanoheater gap (i.e., $d=0$).
+To consistently describe the thermal and force interactions around contact, we define the tip-nanoheater gap ($d$) as the distance between the mean lines of the tip and nanoheater surface profiles.
+To avoid any undesired inaccuracy due to surface contamination, both the tip and nanoheater surfaces undergo cleaning procedures outlined in Appendix A. The surface profiles of both the Pt nanoheater sensing region and flattened Si tip are then measured by atomic force microscopy as described in Appendix B. As shown in Fig. \ref{Fig:gap}(a), the measured surface profiles for both surfaces follow Gaussian distributions, from which the surface roughness is determined to be $R_{p,\textrm{NT}}=5.0\pm0.1$ nm for the nanoheater sensing area and $R_{p,\textrm{tip}}=0.86\pm0.01$ nm for the Si tip within a 98\% confidence interval.
+As illustrated in Fig. \ref{Fig:gap}(b), the bulk-contact (BC) regime is thus defined as $d\le0$, where the majority of surface asperities are in solid contact.
+The near-contact (NC) regime is where $d$ is larger than the surface peak heights (i.e., $d>d_\mathrm{AC}$, where $d_\mathrm{AC}\approx R_{p,\textrm{tip}}+R_{p,\textrm{NT}}$) to ensure no contact between surface asperities.
+The asperity-contact (AC) regime resides between the BC and NC regimes.